apecloud/kubeblocks/docs/user_docs/lifecycle_management/vertical_scaling/three_nodes.md

 When the `status.phase` is `Running`, you can run `OpsRequest` to restart this cluster.

-## Vertically scale a cluster
+## Step 2.
+Vertically scale a cluster

 _Steps_:

 1. Prepare a YAML file for vertically scaling a three-node cluster.
 Below is the YAML file of the `OpsRequest` CR.
-You can find [this demo file, `vertical_scaling_three_nodes.yaml`](../../../../examples/dbaas/vertical_scaling_three_nodes.yaml), in [`kubeblocks/examples/dbaas`](https://github.com/apecloud/kubeblocks/tree/main/examples/dbaas).

 ```
 apiVersion: dbaas.kubeblocks.io/v1alpha1